razcore-rad/adem/src/07-demo-01-organic-wk-01.md

 ![](./assets/images/07-01-01-understand-breakdown-trace.png)

 You don’t have to break each element into one continuous segment.
-For example, we can use 4 segments for the tail to better understand how it twists and turns.
+For example, we can use a few segments for the tail to better understand how it twists and turns.

+This picture is a side-view so it isn't as important, but it's an organic structure that maybe in some other circumstance it needs a more detailed breakdown.

 Ideally you want to do it without tracing, but at this point, especially if you have a hard time understanding the forms, tracing is fine, but try not to rely too much on it.